BinaryMuse/fluxxor/site/contents/guides/async-data.md

 The Client API
 --------------

-Since we're using a fake asynchronous API, we just have a dumb client object that waits for 1000 milliseconds before responding.
+Since we're using a fake asynchronous API, we just have a dumb client object that waits for a couple seconds before "responding."
 It has two methods; `load` returns 10 buzzwords, and `submit` takes a buzzword and either reports a success or error (to simulate submitting a suggestion to a server).

 ```javascript
 var BuzzwordClient = {